Doing ministry in a small town can feel a bit like living in a fishbowl.

 Pain causes us to look inward.
 I can’t focus on myself, no matter how much I want to withdraw from society.
 I have to keep looking up, looking out for those who need help along the way.

 I believe God gives us music to help us when we don’t know what to say or how to express ourselves.
 Some songs become our anthem, just when we need them most.
+Sometimes you just need to play it loud and shout it out.
+It can be a real battle for joy, but it’s worth it.

 Keep looking to God because He is faithful.
 He does not discount our pain.
 He sees it and He sees us.
 He isn’t through with us yet.